| Visit your favourite destinations |

 Yellow-breasted flowerpecker Prionochilus maculatus MS

-Crimson-breasted flowerpecker Prionochilus percussus WK
+Crimson-breasted flowerpecker Prionochilus percussus

 Golden-rumped flowerpecker Dicaeum annae KM, GL, RK